 - Take your temperature daily and especially before activities with others.

-- Wear a mask during contact training activities and games when social distancing is not possible.
+- Wear a mask during outdoor contact training activities and games when social distancing is not possible.

 - Wash hands thoroughly before and after club activities.